Some rural states double down on attracting new residents

 BENNINGTON, Vt.
 (AP) — With jobs unfilled and young people moving away, some rural states are doubling down on efforts to attract new blood by expanding programs that offer incentives to live there.

-Over the past decade, states including South Dakota, Maine and Vermont have lured new residents with financial incentives in areas that need a boost.
+Over the past decade, states including South Dakota, Maine, Wyoming and Vermont, have lured new residents with financial incentives in areas that need a boost.
 Vermont launched its program last year, and it's already beefing up for 2020.

 Vermont's existing program seeks to entice new residents by paying them up to $10,000 over two years to move to a state with an aging population of about 626,000 and a low unemployment rate.
 So far in its first year, the program has pulled in 33 new remote workers and their families — amounting to a total of 87 new residents.